词语站>英语词典>affront翻译和用法

 双语例句

-• His speech was an affront to them.
+• His speech was an affront to all decent members of the community.

 • She did not dare affront him, for she understood the pride of artists.